DarrenJAN/school-notes/3b/cs-486-notes.md

   - expectiminimax: minimax but at chances nodes compute the expected value
   - recall: expected value of a random variable x is $E[X] = \sum_{x \in X}(P(x)x)$
   - exact values matter in expectiminimax
+  - From textbook:
+    - Must include chance nodes that occur in between MAX and MIN nodes
+    - Instead we have to compute the expected minimax value (the minimax value x the chance that that is the next move that the opponent makes)

 ### Monte-Carlo Tree Search (MCTS)